sdaps/website/pages/Documentation/LibreOffice.rst

 SDAPS is able to read ODT Documents if they are formatted correctly.
 To find out everything about the questionnaire, SDAPS needs specially named styles in the document itself, and the PDF file to extract more information.
 This process is quite error prone unfortunately, so you might want to consider using LaTeX_ instead.

-|/!/| You need to run the "stamp" command of SDAPS to create a printable version of the document!
+.. attention:: You need to run the "stamp" command of SDAPS to create a printable version of the document!

 Examples
 --------